naueramant/PlanetCow/README.md

 # Planet Cow

-A unity game with the objective to conduct unknowing cows from a small planet.
+A unity game with the objective to abduct unsuspecting cows from a small planet.

 ![screenshot](https://i.imgur.com/Jrd2sed.jpg "screenshot")